alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

 ## Academic writing

 - [Storytelling 101: Writing Tips for Academics](https://greatresearch.org/2013/10/11/storytelling-101-writing-tips-for-academics/) by Nick Feamster.
-- [How to Write a Great Research Paper](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/) by Simon Peyton Jones.
+- [How to Write a Great Research Paper](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/) by Simon Peyton Jones. \*
-  - **Writing papers is a primary mechanism for doing research (not just for reporting it)** So let's try to write while doing research!!
+  - **Writing papers is a primary mechanism for doing research (not just for reporting it)** I am so surprised that I didn't know this before.
+So let's try to write while doing research!!
 - [The Craft of Research, Fourth Edition](https://press.uchicago.edu/ucp/books/book/chicago/C/bo23521678.html)(You can download it from the [Library genesis](https://libgen.is))

 ## Presentation